CarrotDLaw/hogwarts-acceptance-letter/lib.typ

       text(
         14pt,
         tracking: 0.5pt * 14 / 18,
-        "PARENTS ARE REMINDED THAT FIRST YEARS ARE \ NOT ALLOWED THEIR OWN BROOMSTICK", ),
+        "PARENTS ARE REMINDED THAT FIRST YEARS ARE \n NOT ALLOWED THEIR OWN BROOMSTICK", ),
     )
   ]